mmaulwurff/floor-mod/Readme.md

 Sometimes there is too few radiation shielding suits.
 Sometimes the lava field is too big.

+This mod is a part of [m8f's toolbox](https://mmaulwurff.github.io/pages/toolbox).

 ## Features

 - Option to limit floor damage.